michalis0/ML_dataiku/Day 1/README.md

 -----------------------------------
 ### **Step 5: Export the dataset:**
 -----------------------------------
-To export the dataset, go back to the **"flow"** and click on **"1_boston_housing_training_set"** then open the panel and click on **"Export"**.
+To export the dataset, go back to the **"Flow"** and click on **"1_boston_housing_training_set"** then open the panel and click on **"Export"**.
 If you did not manage to do all the tasks, the cleaned dataset can be found [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Regression/1_boston_housing_training_set.csv).
 Please have it downloaded for tomorrow, as we will use it for the machine learning models !

 -----------------------------------